Iwi and whānau turn Tarawera eruption commemoration into celebration of life

 Before the eruption, the Pink and White Terraces, a major tourist attraction once described as the "Eighth Wonder of the World", had drawn people from all over the world to Tarawera.

-The terraces were destroyed during the eruption, along with the livelihoods of nearby iwi which relied on the visitor trade.
+The terraces were destroyed during the eruption, along with the livelihoods of nearby iwi who relied on the visitor trade.

 "We all whakapapa to the people that lived at Tarawera and it is our time to reconnect with each other in a happy way.